kyleighk/MBIO-630/MBIO630_GroupProject_MeasuringReefs_KK.md

 ## Discussion

-In this study, we looked at how spatial resolution affects subject areas of research.
-Overall, we found that resolution can greatly affect the perimeter and area of a site, with imagery data being far more variable among individuals while the field/transect data seemed to have significantly less outliers than the imagery data.
-The measurements of each reef tended to increase as the resolution become poorer, this was likely due to a difficulty in determining the edges of each patch reef.
-An interesting find in this data set was that given that the spatial imagery resolution gets smaller and better with time, the size of the patch reefs would be assumed to decrease as time increases based on the figures in this study.
-Because of the resolution getting better, if the reef was not growing or changing, the edges would be easier to identify so the area would decrease (Figure 2 & 3).
-Considering that it is increasing, there is likely substantial growth since the resolution increasing should be working against the measurements taken.
+This study looked at how spatial resolution affects research subject areas.
+Overall, we found that resolution can greatly affect the perimeter and location of a site, with imagery data being far more variable among individuals.
+In contrast, the field/transect data seemed to have significantly fewer outliers than the imagery data.
+The measurements of each reef tended to increase as the resolution became poorer, likely due to difficulty determining the edges of each patch reef.
+An interesting find in this data set was that given that the spatial imagery resolution gets smaller and better with time, the size of the patch reefs would be assumed to decrease as time increases based on the figures in this study (Figures 2&3).
+Because of the resolution getting better, if the reef were not growing or changing, the edges would be easier to identify so that the area would decrease (Figures 2 & 3).
+Considering that it is increasing, there is likely substantial growth since the resolution increase should work against the measurements taken.

 In all, there is a balance between imagery measurements and field measurements.
-Imagery measurements are far less time consuming and costly than field data, and more dates and times may be available to compare to.
-However, the field/transect data tends to be a lot more accurate with far less outliers than the imagery data which would be important in certain research projects.
+Imagery measurements are far less time-consuming and costly than field data, and more dates and times may be available to compare.
+However, the field/transect data tends to be much more accurate, with fewer outliers than the imagery data, which would be necessary for specific research projects.
 The imagery platform trade-off seems to be the difference in price with the difference in resolution.
-The lower resolution platforms definitely had more variability among groups and was far less accurate, however that is the least expensive method to monitor the reef long term.
-As the resolution goes up, the price increases and it starts to be a balance of if it is less expensive to be in the field or use the imagery data.
-There is more data available in low resolution than there is in high resolution.
-High resolution tends to be expensive and sometimes the clouds are covering the area of interest.
-With low resolution, pictures are taken more often and so cloud cover isn’t as big of a deal and it is less expensive.
-However, the area estimate variability goes up by a lot as the resolution becomes poorer.
+The lower resolution platforms had more variability among groups and were far less accurate; however, that is the least expensive long-term method to monitor the reef.
+As the resolution increases, the price increases, and it starts to balance whether it is less costly to be in the field or use the imagery data.
+More data is available in low resolution than in high resolution.
+High resolution tends to be expensive, and sometimes the clouds cover the area of interest.
+Pictures are taken more often with low resolution, so cloud cover isn’t as troublesome and is less expensive.
+However, the area estimate variability increases significantly as the resolution becomes poorer.

 ## References